JisoLya/ProjectNote/Seata/Muti-raft/Extend_muti_raft_cluster_mode.md

 ```
 > **Node Rejoining**

-When a node recovers from a failure, it must rejoin its original Raft group.
+When a node recovers from failure, it must rejoin its original Raft group.
 To satisfy this recovery requirement, the system must persist node-to-group membership mappings to stable storage during the system startup.
 ![](./node_start.png)
 We can enhance the `start` method in `RaftServer` to check whether the node is in status of *rejoin*.